 Diabetes mellitus is a condition when a patient complaints of symptoms like gradual development of polyuria (frequent urination), intense thirst, with perhaps nocturia (frequent urination at night), weight loss, weakness and lassitude (weakness), pruritis (itching), cramps in legs, crops of boils and loss of libido (sexual desire).

-Diabetes mellitus is a group of metabolic disease characterized by hyperglycemia resulting from defects in insulin secretion, insulin action or both.
+Diabetes mellitus (Homeopathy for Type 2 Diabetes) is a group of metabolic disease characterized by hyperglycemia resulting from defects in insulin secretion, insulin action or both.

 Diet plays a very important role in order to manage diabetes such as:

 - Restoration of normal blood glucose and optimal lipid levels.

 - Maintenance of blood glucose level as near to physiologic levels to prevent onset or progression of complication.

 - Maintenance of normal growth rate in children and adolescents as well as attainment and maintenance of reasonable body weight in adolescent and adults.

 - Management of weight reduction for obese individuals with NIDDM.

 - Improvement in overall health of patients with diabetes through optimal nutrition.

 Diabetes diet plan for Type 1 and Type 2 Diabetes Patients